 - A MH may not be required for a single vertical or single horizontal bend no greater than 22½º between MHs.

 - If the MH spacing requirement results in a MH located where access would be difficult.

-45. For information on MH sizing, see Maintenance Hole Selection (pdf).
+44. For information on MH sizing, see Maintenance Hole Selection. (pdf).

 Detention Pipe and Flow Control Structures

-48. Detention pipe material will be as approved by SPU, most typically DIP, or RCP.
-If pavement restoration can wait 30 days after installation for flexible pipe testing, polypropylene will be allowed.
-See standard construction notes Mainline Conveyance and Detention Notes (docx) and Standard Specifications.
+47. Detention pipe material will be as approved by SPU, most typically DIP, or RCP.
+If pavement restoration can wait 30 days after installation for flexible pipe testing, polypropylene or steel reinforced polyethylene will be allowed.
+See standard construction notes SPU Mainline and Detention Pipe Notes (docx) and Standard Specifications.

 - Detention pipe profile.

 - A detail of the flow control structure.

 - Notes with the detail documenting the major hydrologic and hydraulic design assumptions.